Luisbia/luispack/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 The goal of luispack is to centralise a list of useful functions and data used in Eurostat's Regional Accounts team.
-It is work in progress and functions are not very sophisticated but it helps to have evrything stored in a package instead of in several scripts stores who knows where.
+It is work in progress and functions are not very sophisticated but it helps to have everything stored in a package instead of in several scripts stores who knows where.

 ## Installation